-Gaelic Games are sports played under the auspices of the Gaelic Athletic Association (GAA), the largest sporting organisation in Ireland.
-Gaelic Games are one of the few remaining strictly amateur sports in the world, with players, coaches, and managers prohibited from receiving any form of payment.
+Gaelic games are sports played under the auspices of the Gaelic Athletic Association (GAA), the largest sporting organisation in Ireland.
+Men’s Gaelic football, ladies football, hurling and camogie are the primary codes.

 For more information visit gaa.ie

-Gaelic Football commonly referred to as football or Gaelic, is a form of football derived from traditional Irish ball games.
+Gaelic football commonly referred to as football or Gaelic, is a form of football derived from traditional Irish ball games.
 It is played between two teams of 15 players on a rectangular grass pitch.
-(Games can be modified and played as 7, 9, 11, 13 a-side)
+(Games can be modified and played as 7-, 9-, 11- and 13-a-side)

 Players advance the football up the field with a combination of carrying, bouncing, kicking, hand-passing, and soloing (dropping the ball and then toe-kicking the ball upward into the hands).
 In the game, two types of scores are possible: points and goals.
 A point is awarded for kicking or hand-passing the ball over the crossbar, signalled by the umpire raising a white flag.
 A goal (three points) is awarded for kicking the ball under the crossbar into the net, signalled by the umpire raising a green flag.

 Positions in Gaelic football are similar to that in other football codes, and comprise one goalkeeper, six backs, two midfielders, and six forwards, with a variable number of substitutes.

 Similarities between Gaelic football and Australian Rules Football (AFL) have allowed the development of International Rules Football, a hybrid sport, and a series of test matches has been held regularly since 1998.

-The female version of the game is known as Women’s Gaelic Football and is very similar to the men's game with some minor rule changes especially relating to non-contact.
-The Women’s Ladies game is played in accordance with rules set out by the Ladies Gaelic Football Association in Ireland.
+The female version of the game is known as women’s Gaelic football and is very similar to the men's game with some minor rule changes especially relating to non-contact.
+The women’s game is played in accordance with rules set out by the Ladies Gaelic Football Association in Ireland.